 - Edit a page or post, click an insert point, and select Spacer from the menu.
-For help, visit Adding blocks.
+For help, visit Adding content with blocks.

 - Click and drag the block to its new location on the page.
 Use guidelines to help with placement.
 For more help, visit Moving Blocks.

 - You can also click and drag the Spacer Block so the guideline displays vertically.
 The block will then create its own column.